ortus-boxlang/boxlang-docs/language/components/README.md

 component implements="cachebox.system.cache.ICacheProvider"{}
 ```

-Please note that in Boxlang you can also declare these attributes via annotations in the comments section, weird, I know!
+Please note that in BoxLang you can also declare these attributes via annotations in the comments section, weird, I know!

 ```java
 /**